CT-CS5356-Fall2017/cs5356/course/cal.md

 # Grading schedule
 The final grading of CS5356 (Advanced Startup Systems) will be done on **Dec 7, 2017** from 10:00 am till 4:30 pm.
 Here is the schedule.
-Each team will get total **15 minutes** - 10 minutes to present all the functionalities they have implemented and claiming [points](./grading.md) for, and 5 minutes for Q&A.
+Each team will get total **15 minutes** - 10 minutes to present all the functionalities you have implemented and claiming [points](./grading.md) for, and 5 minutes for Q&A.